kaazing/tutorials/todo/angularjs/README.md

         }
 	...
 	```
-	As you can see we pass the to universal client the following parameters
+	As you can see we pass to the Universal Client the following parameters
 		- protocol to use amqp/jms
 		- URL
 		- user name